yasarhalimkaya/MPTCP/README.md

 	Applied a window size per connection, with minimum and starting from 1K bytes, doubling if the latest transmission is successfull setting in half if not

 	Reliable, altough it may request too many redundant chunks due to retransmissions

-	Have been implemented in C++ from scratch, it should be faster than its Java counterparts

-	Pretty output during transmission

 ### Who do I talk to? ###